-The Noise Ordinance sets limits on the level and duration of time a stationary noise source may impact a residential area.
-Table 3-2 outlined these noise limits.
+The Noise Ordinance sets limits on the level and duration of time a stationary noise source (e.g., mechanical equipment) may impact a noise-sensitive area.
+Table 3-2 outlines these noise limits.
 The determination that a project has the potential to exceed the City's established noise limits is typically based on a noise technical report prepared by a qualified acoustical consultant.
-The project would normally have a significant noise impact if it would:

-• Exceed the stationary source noise criteria for the City of Lake Forest as specified by the Exterior noise standards set fourth in the Noise Control Chapter of the Lake Forest Municipal Code.
+The project would normally have a significant stationary noise impact if it would exceed the stationary source noise criteria for the City of Lake Forest as specified in Table 3-2.